rjbgoudie/mngr/README.md

    directory.
 By default $HOME/path/to/$GIT_TOPLEVEL/ will be converted to
    $HOME/run/$GIT_TOPLEVEL.

+   Note that the function must return the supplied dir if dir is in the run directory already.

 3. The "output" location: this is where all of the plots, rds files, and logs are stored.
 You may wish for this to on a separate drive to the R source, since the output may be large and can be reproduced, so you might not need to